 11.2 Future Scope

-• Production telephony.
-Provision a Twilio Indian DID, wire the Whisper streaming endpoint, and run a closed pilot in one Tier 3 town with the local civil defence unit.
+Production telephony.
+Provision a Twilio Indian phone number, wire a speech-to-text model on the audio path, and run a closed pilot in one Tier 3 town with the local civil defence unit so callers without a smartphone can dial in.

-• Offline-first PWA.
-Promote the service to a full Progressive Web Application with a service worker, IndexedDB-backed outbox and a satellite SMS fallback through Inmarsat or Iridium for areas where the cellular network has failed.
+Off-grid reach.
+The Progressive Web Application and offline cache are already shipped; the next step is a satellite SMS fallback through Inmarsat or Iridium and on-device summarisation for areas where the cellular network has failed.

 The work is dedicated to the mission of Aatmanirbhar Bharat at India@2047.
 A self-reliant Bharat is not a slogan; it is built one small, accessible, well-tested service at a time.
 LocalPulse is one such service.